What to visit in Versailles?

 Known as "the greatest royal construction project for housing horses" Royal stables are built in the record time of 3 years between 1679-1682 and were designed to house 400 horses.
 During that time the horses had an important role as representatives of the power during the Ancien Régime.
 Today the Royal stables are home to the National School of the Architecture in Versailles and other establishments.

 Another magnificent building part of the complex is the one of the Royal Opera.
 During the time of Louis XV, it was the largest concert hall in Europe.
 The Royal Opera follows the design of the Palace and also presents the luxurious decor shown in the whole complex.
 The interior decoration by Augustin Pajou is constructed almost entirely of wood, painted to resemble marble in a technique known as faux marble.
 The excellent acoustics of the opera house is at least partly due to its wooden interior.

 Versailles has a lot to offer even outside of the palace.
-There are several museums that are definitely worth a visit, but there are also several monuments, including Notre Dame de Versailles, Saint-Louis Church, and many more.
+Several museums are definitely worth a visit, but there are also several monuments, including Notre Dame de Versailles, Saint-Louis Church, and many more.

-The Palace is beautiful all around the year, but we recommend you to plan your trip during spring or summer when the gardens are full bloom and the colors of the magnificent flowers can cheer your souls.
+The Palace is beautiful all around the year, but we recommend you plan your trip during spring or summer when the gardens are in full bloom and the colors of the magnificent flowers can cheer your soul.